 Applicants who use the review and appeals services have no guarantee their offers will remain open after 31 August.
-Providers are not obliged to wait for the result of the review and/or appeal, as a reject decision will already have been recorded.
-However, every effort should be made to accept these students if possible.
+Providers are obliged to wait for the result of a review and/ or appeal before 31 August.
+Every effort should be made to accept these students, if possible.